 Welcome to the Culture Counts platform.
 There are a number of tasks to complete before you can begin your evaluation.
 View/download a PDF version here.

-1. Choose Your First Event
+1. Choose Your Event

-Choosing your event wisely is vital to achieving good outcomes and good data.
+Choosing your event to evaluate wisely is vital to achieving good outcomes and good data.
 We recommend evaluating a variety of events in your annual program to enable comparison.
 Feel free to contact the support team if you’d like to discuss your selection process in greater detail.

-2. Choose Your Dimensions and Custom Questions
+3. Choose Your Dimensions and Custom Questions

-Once you’ve thought about your dimensions and chosen your custom questions, you can create your first survey.
-See our ‘User Guide’ for more advice on how to evaluate thoughtfully and get the most valuable data out of your surveys.
+Please see the User Guide for more advice on how to evaluate thoughtfully and get the most valuable data out of your surveys.

-4. Choose and Contact Potential Assessors
+3. Choose and Contact Potential Assessors

 The Culture Counts platform has a three-pronged evaluation process – involving peer, self and public assessors.

-1. Peer Reviewers
+- Peer Reviewers

-2. Self Assessors
+- Self Assessors

 Also consider who you would like to nominate to respond to the self-assessment survey.
 This can be just one person in your organisation, or, better still, a range of key individuals involved in the event’s production.
 In this way, self-assessors might include the artists, curators, or education staff within your organisation.

-5. Survey Delivery
+4. Survey Delivery

-Surveys can be delivered via email using unique weblinks, through fixed tablets on site at your event, as well as intercept interviews.
+Surveys for public respondents can be delivered via email using weblinks, through fixed tablets on site at your event, as well as intercept interviews and QR codes.
 We suggest using a combination of methods, if feasible, to reduce particular survey biases and to maximise your sample size.
-Please see our ‘User Guide’ for a description of the different options.
+Please see the User Guide for a description of the different options.

 Image Credit: Glenn Carstens-Peters via Unsplash

-The information on this page was last updated on 28 March, 2019.
+The information on this page was last updated on 11 March, 2020.